 Real Irish Food: 150 Classic Recipes from the Old Country

 By John Murphy

 By Isabel Ross

 By Margaret Johnson

 The Society for the Preservation of Irish Soda Bread

 History of Irish Food

-In Giddyap Tin Lizzie, Will O’Shaughnessy, a descendant of Irish immigrants, holds fast to his ethnic heritage while experiencing the great societal upheavals of early nineteenth-century America.
+In Giddyap Tin Lizzie, Will O’Shaughnessy, a descendant of Irish immigrants, holds fast to his ethnic heritage while experiencing the great societal upheavals of early 20th-century America.
 This award-winning book is available through Amazon, the publisher Little Creek Press, and many local bookstores.
 You can also download a sample chapter today.